Working Land Conservation Easements

 Can I still own and sell the property, or give it to my heirs?

 Yes!
-A working land conservation easement is like a utility easement in that it doesn’t take away your ownership of the land—it just prevents uses that you’ve decided to remove.
-You can sell the land and use it in any way not prohibited by the easement.
+A working land conservation easement is like a utility easement in that it doesn’t take away your ownership of the land — it just limits the use of the property.
+You can still sell the land and use it in any way that isn’t prohibited by the easement.

 What development rights are on Exclusive Farm Use zoning in Oregon?

 While Oregon’s land use program slows the pace of development, it does not completely prevent the development of ag land.
-For example, ~60 non-farm uses are allowed on land zoned for Exclusive Farm Use, including certain farm dwellings, aggregate mining, etc. Working land easements remove the development rights you’ve selected.
+For example, ~60 non-farm uses are allowed on land zoned for Exclusive Farm Use without permits, including 7 ways to build homes, aggregate mining, etc. Working land easements remove the development rights that you want to remove from the property.

 Can I or the next landowner terminate my easement?